chasewilson/CliWritingPlace/TechCommunityBlogs/ignite-highlight-21.md

 # Microsoft Ignite Highlights: Azure CLI

-Hi everyone, as Microsoft Ignite wraps up today we’re sharing some of the latest features we released in the Azure CLI supporting various announcements for Microsoft Ignite.
-We also released several important updates to Azure CLI commands and improvements to our core platform services during the Ignite timeframe.
+Hi everyone! as Microsoft Ignite wraps up, we’re sharing some of the latest features we released in the Azure CLI supporting various announcements for Microsoft Ignite.
+We also released several important updates to Azure CLI commands and even a new extension.
 Here are some of the exciting announcements and updates.

 (NOTE: The Azure CLI commands in the format az command --parameter that are shown below are not intended to be run as is, they only show the key parameters that need to be used for the feature